haeyamtaiy/Apodemus_research/README.md

 # Apodemus research

-Studio Gibhli is THE BEST!!!

-testing.1
-testing.2 from github

 Analysing the carryover sequences of Apodemus mice sequences obtained from RAD-seq data
 Programmes needed: bwa-mem, samtools, blast+, parallel (can all be installed using conda)